 We had to rise up early in the morning since we needed a place where we could charge our devices, browse the internet and have breakfast.
 Starbucks was the most convenient place to do all this and so opted for it.

+Time seemed to move so fast.
 Before we knew it, it was 10 a.m.
-Today we wanted a rest day.
-A day at the beach.
-The weather was mild and we had heard the beaches had excellent shells.
+We had decided that we needed a rest on this day.
+The beach would be a perfect place for a hustle free day.
+The weather was mild and we had heard that the beaches here had excellent shells.

-We head down with the bucket we had been given at the last beach.
-Today is the day I spend quality time engaging with my son.
+So we head down with the bucket we had been given at the last beach we visited.
+This is the day I will spend quality time with my son.
 We walk and collect shells to decorate a sand castle he wants to make.
-We learn about which sand works and which crumbles.
+We learn about the type of sand that works and the type that crumbles.

 We must have spent 2 hours.
 It turns out we are making a fort for Batman.
-Robin gets his own cave, and we have tunnels for the bat mobile.
-He is so proud.
+Robin gets his own cave, and we have tunnels for the Batmobile.
 People stop and compliment him and he is so proud.
-He also talks about how few times we have done this together, and that is true.
-One of the things I did not antiquate was how busy we always are traveling, and now we are heading for some months of slowing down soon, I can do more of this.
+He also talks about the very few times we have done this together, and I have to admit that he is right.
+One of the things I did not antiquate was how busy we are, always traveling.
+However, we are now heading for some months of slowing down.
+So, soon I will be able to do more of this.

-So we get back to the van and make lunch and then drive off to Sanibel.
-Along the way is the Refuge Centre and Wildlife Education Centre, and this is free.
+So we head back to our vehicle and make some lunch before driving off to Sanibel.
+Along the way is the Refuge Centre and Wildlife Education Centre, and it happens to be free.

-The lady asks him if he would like to earn a badge.
-My Explorason is so excited, and so we go around the room, learning about ducks and their migration in USA.
+The lady at the center asks my son if he would like to earn a badge.
+Explorason is so excited, and so we go around the room, learning about ducks and their migration to the USA.

-Next we learn about alligators.
-As we had just been to an alligator show he is pretty pleased he knows the answers to these questions.
+Next, we learn about alligators.
+As we had just been to an alligator show he is pretty pleased that he knows the answers to these questions.
 We also study manatee bones and a little on dinosaurs.

 We drive around Sanibel to find the lighthouse.